z-riley/gogl/README.md

 - Support animations*
 - Provide "game engine" like functionality

-*Animations and other complex graphics can be built on top of Turdgl.
+*Animations and other complex graphics can be built on top of gogl.
 See [go-2048-battle](http://github.com/z-riley/go-2048-battle) as an example.

 ## Dependencies